awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 ## Create a Resource Data Sync for Inventory<a name="sysman-inventory-datasync-create"></a>

 Use the following procedure to create a resource data sync for Systems Manager Inventory by using the Systems Manager console\.
-For information about how to create a resource data sync by using the AWS CLI, see [Walkthrough: Configure Your Managed Instances for Inventory by Using the CLI](sysman-inventory-cliwalk.md)\.
+For information about how to create a resource data sync by using the AWS CLI, see [Walkthrough: Configure your managed instances for Inventory by using the CLI](sysman-inventory-cliwalk.md)\.

 **To create a Resource Data Sync**